The Sin of Ham

-Now you also might wonder why did Moses get drunk in the first place?
-Surely Moses would know if you drink wine, how much to drink and be perfectly okay.
-There is no record of him being drunk before the Flood — and we already saw that Moses was righteous and blameless.
+Now you also might wonder why did Noah get drunk in the first place?
+Surely Noah would know if you drink wine, how much to drink and be perfectly okay.
+There is no record of him being drunk before the Flood — and we already saw that Noah was righteous and blameless.

 You have to consider what changed in the atmosphere, and where they were when they came off the ark.
 First of all, before the Flood, the atmosphere probably had a lot more oxygen, it was a lot more oxygen-rich, which could be why people lived a lot longer, over 900 years sometimes.

 Also when they came out of the ark, they were in the mountains at a higher altitude than they were used to.
 When drinking alcohol somewhere and there is a lot of oxygen, you will not get drunk so quickly.
 But with less oxygen you will get drunk more quickly.
 If you drink alcohol in an aeroplane at a high altitude you are more likely to get drunk than if you are at ground level.

 It is well-known that if you go up in the mountains and drink then you are going to get drunk very quickly, because there is less oxygen.
 Less oxygen can lead to hypoxia — which is a where there is insufficient oxygen going to the brain, which can also occur if you wear a face mask all the time.

 You get that at a higher altitude or any lack of oxygen, which means if you drink alcohol you can become more intoxicated very quickly.
 So Noah probably did not have a clue what was going on, he felt okay when he came out of the ark.
 He wanted to have some wine — especially as it was often used in the past to purify water which might have otherwise been bad to drink — so he planted a vineyard.